vonajs/vona/packages-docs/cabloy/sharding.md

 ### Modifying the Expiration Time

 The name of the `two-layer cache` is `a-datasharding:datasourceWrite`.
-You can modify the expiration time in the App config:
+You can modify the expiration time in the App Config:

 `src/backend/config/config/config.ts`